microsoft/hlsl-specs/proposals/infra/INF-0005-Long-Vector-ExecutionTest-Plan.md

       containing all HLSL operators (more on those in '3.
 HLSL Operator Tests') and HLSL intrinsics that can be used with long vectors.
 The HLSL intrinsics tables have a DXIL OpCode and LLVM instruction columns.
-These columns contain the the intrinsics mapped DXIL OpCodes as well as there LLVM instructions.
+These columns contain the intrinsic's mapped DXIL OpCodes as well as their LLVM instructions.
 All intrinsics have at least one DXIL OpCode or one LLVM instruction.

-      Many instrinsics have trivial mappings.
+      Many intrinsics have trivial mappings.
 [Atan](#trigonometry) is an example of an intrinsic with a trivial mapping.
 Other intrinsics have multiple DXIL OpCodes.
-Some intrinsics will use all listed DXIL OpCodes and/or LLVM instruvtions, while others will have additonal logic which determines which OpCodes/Instructions are used.
+Some intrinsics will use all listed DXIL OpCodes and/or LLVM instructions, while others will have additional logic which determines which OpCodes/Instructions are used.
 If an intrinsic relies on additional logic to determine which OpCodes/Instructions are used then the OpCode/Instructions will be enclosed in '[]' brackets.
-The [sign](#math) intrinsic is an example of an intrinsic with addtional logic.
+The [sign](#math) intrinsic is an example of an intrinsic with additional logic.
 If an OpCode/Instruction is not enclosed in '[]' then it is used in all paths for that intrinsic.

 2. Implement LLVM Instruction tests:
-    * These are the test cases for the LLVM Instructions listed in the in table at the bottom of this document.
+    * These are the test cases for the LLVM Instructions listed in the table at the bottom of this document.
     * Because we will use HLSL intrinsics to get coverage for the DXIL OpCode tests we speculate that we will get most of the coverage needed for the